kimgh06/minesweeper-client/public/guide/en/rules_of_pung.md

 ### SPECIAL CLICK (Right Click):
 - If "CLOSED": You can set your own flag on clicked tile and make its status to "FLAGGED".
 - If "FLAGGED": You can remove any flag on clicked tile and make its status to "CLOSED".

-## Move to Clicked Tile
-When you choose "OPENED" or "EXPLODED" tile, the computer finds a path to that tile from your cursor's position.